-Following this method, we obtained the general solution which is consistent with the derivative expansion and the zeroth order(strong) magnetic field.
+Following this method, we obtained the general solution that is consistent with the derivative expansion and the zeroth-order(strong) magnetic field.
 This bulk solution is dual to the magentohydrodynamics.
-As in \cite{BakRey}, we substituted $Q(x)/\tilde \nu$ for the magnetic field $H(x)$ and then we provide the transport coefficients depending on the filling fraction.
-In this case, the result resembles the magnetohydrodynamics with the first order(weak) external field.
+As in Ref.\cite{BakRey}, we substituted $Q(x)/\tilde \nu$ for the magnetic field $H(x)$; then, we provided the transport coefficients which depend on the filling fraction.
+In this case, the result resembles the magnetohydrodynamics with a first-order (weak) external field.
 We point out that this effective description is holographic dual to the transformation from the particle system in a strong magnetic field to the composite particle system in a weak magnetic field.
-In addition, we consider an example where the effective external magnetic field vanishes.
+In addition, we consider an example in which the effective external magnetic field vanishes.

 This paper is organized as follows.
-In section \ref{sec2}, we discuss the derivation of hydrodynamics from the derivative expansion of Einstein equation.
-In section \ref{sec3}, the first order solution is investigated for various cases.
-Then, we discuss the composite particle case in section \ref{sec4}.
-We summarize our result and conclude in section \ref{sec5}.
+In Section II, we discuss the derivation of hydrodynamics from the derivative expansion of Einstein's equation.
+In Section III, the first-order solution is investigated for various cases.
+Then, we discuss the composite-particle case in Section \ref{sec4} We summarize our result and conclude in Section \ref{sec5}